Migrants, sex workers take pride of place in Bangkok art festival

 Another Thai artist, Chumpon Apisuk, tackles the stigma that sex workers face, with a 10-minute video featuring female and transgender sex workers in Chiang Mai talking about their dreams.

-Pueng, who works in a massage parlour, says she would like to build a home for her family and have her own grocery shop.
+Pueng, who works in a massage parlor, says she would like to build a home for her family and have her own grocery shop.

 Apo, a bar girl, says she dream of owning an airline, because “it looks good, and people will see me as a smart woman”.